 Chicago Family Law FAQs

-Is Illinois a No-Fault State?
+Is Illinois a no-fault state?

 Yes.
 In order to get a divorce, you don’t have to prove that your spouse committed adultery, abused, or acted in some other bad manner.
 Illinois lawmakers abolished the option to file a fault divorce in 2016.
 Stating that you and your spouse have irreconcilable differences is enough to get a divorce.